OscarTopliss/website/content/about-me/_index.md

 Each day I shadowed a different member of the team, and got to understand a bit more about the kinds of work which go into architecture consultancy.
-During this time I was given a number of tasks related to the consultancy projects the team was completing at the time.
+During the week I was given a number of tasks related to the consultancy projects the team was completing at the time.

 Whenever I had free time I'd go and speak to members of as many other security